 Heat lights, in addition to providing more measurable ambient heat, also offer a more natural day/night cycle for your pet snake than heating pads.
 You can have two separate heat lights, each on a 12-hour cycle.
 Leave the daylight heat light (the white light) on during the day and turn the "night-glo" or nocturnal red or purple light on at night.
 This will simulate a natural day/night cycle and is especially important for nocturnal snakes.
 Without a proper light cycle, your snake may become stressed, lethargic, and stop eating.

 Incandescent heat bulbs come in a variety of wattages to provide your enclosure with the proper temperatures.
 The smaller your tank, the lower the wattage that is needed.
 You wouldn't want to put a ball python in a 10-gallon tank with a 150-watt bulb.
 It would get much too warm in the enclosure.
 Get a thermometer that you can move around inside the tank, such as a temperature gun, and check the temperatures on both sides and the level that your snake will normally hang out.
 Aim for a warmer basking spot and a cooler side to provide a thermal gradient to allow your snake to choose where they want to be.

 Also be sure to place the heat bulb in a heat lamp with a ceramic socket, not just a work light from the garage.
 Heat lights with ceramic sockets are sold in any pet shop and are safer to use with lights that emit heat.
-Work lights typically have plastic sockets and will melt from the heat of many heat lights used with reptile enclosures.
+Work lights typically have plastic sockets, and will melt from the heat of many heat lights used inside reptile enclosures.